Office of Small Business Development and Labor Compliance

 - Develop programs that will introduce prospective DBEs to Sound Transit’s contract procedures, activities, and requirements.

-- Encourage DBEs to provide Sound Transit with feedback on existing barriers and how to eliminate those barrier.
+- Encourage DBEs to provide Sound Transit with feedback on existing barriers and how to eliminate those barriers.

 - Administer the DBE Program in close coordination with other Sound Transit departments to ensure its success.